CTUAvastLab/JsonGrinder.jl/docs/src/extractors.md

 Extractor is responsible for converting json to `Mill` structures.
 The main design idea is that the extractor for a whole json is created by composing (sub-)extractors while reflecting the JSON structure.
 This composability is achieved by the **commitment** of each extractor returning a subtype of `Mill.AbstractDataNode`.
-Extractor can be any function, but to ensure a composability, it is should be a subtype of `AbstractExtractor`, which means all of them are implemented as functors (also because they contain parameters).
+Extractor can be any function, but to ensure a composability, it is should be a subtype of `Extractor`, which means all of them are implemented as functors (also because they contain parameters).

 # Manual creation of extractors